karimabuseer/karimabuseer/README.md

 ## Education
 ### Makers academy (May '21 - current)
 A developmental bootcamp, focusing on
-- Agile methdologies
-- OOP
+- Developing web apps using an Agile Methodology in a team
+- Learning the fundamental principles of OOP, TDD and Software Engineering Principles
-- Team & pair programming
+- Team porgramming (XP) & pair programming debugging
-- TDD & BDD
 ### University of Nottingham (Sept '17 - Sept '18)
 * MA Philosophy
-* Modules in Metaphysics, Contemporary Ethics, and Philosophy of the Mind
+* Modules in Metaphysics, Contemporary Ethics, and Philosophy of the Mind.
+Focus on analytical Philosophy
 * Charity Secretary for the University of Nottingham Rugby Union Club
 ### University of Nottingham (Sept '14 - Sept '17)
 * BA Philosophy